William Strong (Supreme Court justice): 1876 election

 Strong was one of five Supreme Court justices who sat on the Electoral Commission that was convened to resolve the disputed electoral votes in the U.S. presidential election of 1876.
 Strong voted along with his fellow Republicans, who held the majority on the Commission, to award every disputed vote to Rutherford B. Hayes, the Republican candidate, thus ensuring his presidency.

 Strong served on the Supreme Court until December 14, 1880, when he retired despite still being in good health, partly to set an example for several infirm justices who refused to give up their seats.
 He resumed the practice of law and pursued religious causes until his death, at Lake Minnewaska in Ulster County, New York, on August 19, 1895.
 Following funeral services at the chapel of the Charles Evans Cemetery in Reading, Pennsylvania, he was laid to rest at that cemetery.
 The Historical Society of Berks County has in its collection a few pieces relating to Justice Strong.

 International arbitration

 After his retirement from the Supreme Court, Strong served as an arbitrator for an international dispute between Haiti and the United States, according to a 1884 agreement between the two nations.
 Two American citizens claimed damages due to the conduct of the Haitian government.
 He issued his award on June 13, 1885.

+National Reform Association

+While serving as an associate justice, Strong presided over the National Reform Association from 1868 to 1873.
+In this capacity, he advocated for the formal establishment of the United States as a Christian nation and campaigned for a sixteenth amendment to the U.S. Constitution.
+This proposed amendment sought to incorporate references to God and Jesus Christ into the preamble.
+In 1872, Strong assisted Anthony Comstock and Cephas Brainerd in refining and strengthening the legislative language of what would become the Comstock Act of 1873.
+This federal anti-obscenity statute criminalized the use of the U.S. Postal Service to distribute "obscene, lewd, or lascivious" materials, explicitly prohibiting the mailing of contraceptives, abortifacients, and information regarding birth control or abortion.